openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

         methodModifier* identifier signature ';'
         ;

-A :index:`compile-time error` occurs if the method implementation is not present or does not immediately follow the declaration.
+A :index:`compile-time error` occurs if the method implementation is not present, or does not immediately follow the declaration.

 A call of a method with overload signatures is always a call of the implementation method.